molmod/openmm-tutorial-msbs/setup_interactive_vsc_new.md

 ## Installation of additional Python packages

-We will use the OpenMM version that is already installed on the cluster, togehter with several other relevant Python packages.
+We will use the OpenMM and several other Python packages, which are already installed on the cluster.
-However, some more Python packages are needed for the tutorial, which need to be installed in your home directory.
+In addition, some more Python packages are needed for the tutorial, which need to be installed in your home directory.

-Take make this easier, we have prepared a job script `install_msbs_env.sh`, which can be submitted to any of the clusters, to prepare this software environment for you.
+Take make this easier, we have prepared a job script `job_install_msbs_foss-2021a.sh`, which can be submitted to any of the clusters, to prepare this software environment for you.
-This job script can be used as follows.
+You can use this job script as follows.

 1. Navigate to [login.hpc.ugent.be](https://login.hpc.ugent.be) and follow the steps to log in.